PufferFinance/puffer-sdk/docs/docs/api/contracts/handlers/puffer-vault-handler.md

 Returns how many basis points of a fee there are when exiting.
-For example, a 1% fee would mean 1% of the user's requested pufETH is burned (which increases the value for all pufETH holders) before the ETH is redeemed. i.e., you get 1% less ETH back.
+For example, a 1% fee would mean 1% of the user's requested pufETH is burned (which increases the value for all pufETH holders) before the ETH is redeemed. i.e., you get 1% less ETH back. i.e., you get 1% less ETH back.

 ###### Returns